What is the Meaning of the Scale in a CGPA System?

 The scale in a CGPA system represents the upper and lower limits of performance measurement.
 It provides a framework for assigning grade points, setting thresholds for passing, and ensuring consistent evaluation across subjects and semesters.
 By understanding the scale, students can interpret their CGPA accurately, compare performance across institutions, and convert grades for global applications.

 In essence, standardized CGPA scales promote transparency, fairness, and global comparability in education, allowing students to showcase their academic performance effectively.
+Whether you're a student planning to pursue higher education abroad, an educator designing assessment systems, or a parent trying to understand your child's academic progress, comprehending the CGPA scale is fundamental to making informed decisions.